LeanBool/RotMGPad/README.md

 # RotMGPad

 Play Realm of the Mad God with a controller instead of a mouse and keyboard.
-RotMGPad runs alongside the game on Linux, reads your gamepad, and turns button presses and stick movements into mouse clicks and key presses.
+RotMGPad runs alongside the game, reads your gamepad, and turns button presses and stick movements into mouse clicks and key presses.
 A light on-screen overlay shows you which "mode" the controller is currently in, so